lmmsoft/LeetCode/LeetCode-Algorithm/0977. Squares of a Sorted Array/README.md

 ```

 # Solution
+ - My Solution
      - In contest, since it is a esay question, I use O(nlogn) sort method to solve it in a fast way
      - After contest, I use two point to finish it within O(n)